joyboseroy/ideaforge/README.md

 Companion code for the paper:

-> *IdeaForge: Cross-Methodology Convergent Novelty Detection via Knowledge Graph for Automated Patent Claim Generation*
+IdeaForge: A Knowledge Graph-Grounded Multi-Agent Framework for Cross-Methodology Innovation Analysis and Patent Claim Generation
-> Joy Bose — arXiv (forthcoming)
+Read Paper on arXiv https://arxiv.org/abs/2605.13311

 ---